Vancouver Bucket List: 15 Best Places to Visit in Vancouver, Canada

 Vancouver is one of the most beautiful cities globally, offering plenty of best things to do in Vancouver, BC, for tourists visiting the picturesque nature and highly urbanized city.

 The city is the home of Canada’s vast outdoor spots and has the perfect view of the Pacific Coast.
-To add up to your list, here are the 15 best things to do in Vancouver, BC.
+Here are the 15 fun activities in Vancouver, BC, to add to your list.

 1. Museum of Anthropology